Islandora-Collaboration-Group/ISLE/docs/contributor-docs/making-pr-guide.md

 Log into github.com and fork the ISLE repository into your github.com account.
-Navigate to https://github.com/Islandora-Collaboration-Group/ISLE and then click the “Fork” box (upper right corner of screen) to make a copy of this repo in your own github.com account that you can then clone down to  your local development
+Navigate to https://github.com/Islandora-Collaboration-Group/ISLE and then click the “Fork” box (upper right corner of screen) to make a copy of this repository in your own github.com account that you can then clone down to  your local development
 environment: